China's Hubei province unveils measures to support virus-hit economy

-BEIJING (Reuters) - China’s Hubei province, the center of a coronavirus pandemic, has unveiled a raft of measures to support local economic growth, the provincial government said on Thursday.
+BEIJING, March 12 (Reuters) - China’s Hubei province, the centre of a coronavirus pandemic, has unveiled a raft of measures to support local economic growth, the provincial government said on Thursday.

 Hubei will actively expand its special bond issuance this year and aim for issuance of 30 billion yuan ($4.29 billion) in corporate bonds, the government said in a statement.